Hydrogen Field Course: from Source To Storage

 Tiago Cunha: Degree in Geology from Lisbon University (PT) and PhD in Marine Geophysics from Oxford University (UK).
 15+ years’ experience in basin and petroleum systems modelling in sedimentary basins around the world combining a wide range of observational and modelling techniques, integrating geological, geophysical and geochemical data.
 10+ ISI publications and numerous presentations at international meetings.
 Currently working at I.G.I Ltd, focused in the tectonic and thermal evolution of sedimentary basins and its implications for the petroleum systems.
 Promoting and developing novelty research and applications for the natural hydrogen and CCS industries.

-Javier Garcia- Pintado: Research Scientist at MARUM - Center for Marine Environmental Sciences, University of Bremen, focus on interactions between Tectonics and the Submarine component of the Water Cycle (hydrothermal systems, fluid-rock interactions, mechanisms of hydrogen generation and migration), Water Cycle and Climate (associate editor for Frontiers in Water - Water and Climate). also develops with in geodynamic, fluid dynamics, Earth System Modelling, data assimilation & inverse methods, Earth Observation and flood forecast and Software development and High Performance Computing.
+Javier Garcia Pintado: Scientist at MARUM - Center for Marine Environmental Sciences, University of Bremen, focus on interactions between Tectonics and the Submarine component of the Water Cycle (hydrothermal systems, fluid-rock interactions, mechanisms of hydrogen generation and migration), Water Cycle and Climate.
+Also develops with in geodynamic, fluid dynamics, Earth System Modelling, data assimilation & inverse methods, Earth Observation and flood forecast and Software development and High Performance Computing.

 Main Topics